Skip to main content

 Output Type (optional)output_typeThe type of the output object.
 If not provided, the output will be str.
 In most cases, you should pass a regular Python type (e.g. a dataclass, Pydantic model, TypedDict, etc).
 Default: None

 To see a full list of agent parameters, refer to OpenAI documentation.Please note that agent handoff parameters are not supported.
-To enable handoffs, add the SendMessageHandoff tool class to the agent as shown here
+To enable handoffs, use communication_flows with the SendMessageHandoff tool class as shown here

 Agent Template